Variational quantum eigensolvers for sparse Hamiltonians: Obtaining sparse decompositions

 Given a $d$-sparse Hamiltonian, we wish to decompose it into a polynomial number of one-sparse self-inverse Hermitian terms.
 In some cases of interest, most notably fermionic Hamiltonians in second-quantized form, we already have a decomposition into one-sparse Hermitian terms.
 A Hamiltonian expressed in second-quantized form is a polynomial of some set of ladder operators for various particles or modes.
 The basis for the Hilbert space is given by the occupation number (Fock) representation for each of the modes.
 Each term in the Hamiltonian is a monomial of ladder operators, which for fermions in the Fock basis is one-sparse since its action as a linear transformation is to map each single Fock state to some scaling of a single Fock state.
 Therefore, the fermionic Hamiltonian in the occupation number basis is at most $d$-sparse if it contains $d$ terms, so assuming the number of terms is polynomial in the number of qubits, so is the sparsity.

 Ladder operator monomials are in general not self-inverse, nor are they Hermitian.
 However, for each ladder operator monomial present in the fermionic Hamiltonian, its Hermitian conjugate must also be present, and each such pair together is one-sparse and Hermitian.
-One-sparseness follows because for a fermionic ladder operator monomial, at most one of the monomial and its conjugate may act on any given state; this in fact extends to any Hamiltonian that contains fermionic ladder operators with nontrivial action in every term, even if bosonic operators are also present.
+One-sparseness follows because for a fermionic ladder operator monomial, any given state is mapped to zero by either the monomial or its conjugate (or both); this in fact extends to any Hamiltonian that contains fermionic ladder operators with nonidentity action in every term, even if bosonic operators are also present.
 To obtain a decomposition into one-sparse terms that are also self-inverse, we use the following Lemma: \begin{lemma} Any one-sparse Hamiltonian $H^{(1)}$ may be expressed up to to $L$ bits per real and imaginary part of each entry as a linear combination of

 one-sparse, self-inverse Hamiltonians $G_j$, where $\gamma$ is the resulting error in max-norm.
 The $O_F$ oracles for the $G_j$ are the same as the $O_F$ oracle for $H^{(1)}$, and the $O_H$ oracle for any $G_j$ may be computed using two queries to the $O_H$ oracle for $H^{(1)}$. \end{lemma}